joanseg/The-Positioning-Manual/chapters/09-Managing-the-Fear.md

 ## **Courage and risk tolerance** are the best antidote.

 The fear management approaches described above come with compromises.
 This one doesn't: Do something courageous!
 Take a calculated risk!
-If you can do this with the question of how you focus your business, you can do it with lots of other aspects of your business, and I can't think of a real downside to acquiring this new ability to take calculated risks.
+If you can do this with the question of how you focus your business, you can do it with lots of other aspects of your business, and I can't think of any real downside to acquiring this new ability to take calculated risks.

 I'm not recommending wild or indiscriminate risk-taking.
 I'm simply recommending you do your homework on how best to specialize (again, Chapter 12 has more on this), gather enough evidence to validate your decision, and then take assertive action on that decision.